 This sounds pretty basic, doesn’t it?
 Saying thank you is the whole point of business thank you letters.
 However, it’s actually really important to include the specific phrase “thank you” in your business appreciation letter.

-According to research by psychologists, when people say thank you before asking for something else, the recipient is twice as likely to provide further assistance.
-As a freelancer who is looking to build a business, expressing appreciation just makes business sense.
+According to research by psychologists, when people say thank you before asking for something else, the recipient is twice as likecly to provide further assistance.
+As a freelancer who is looking to build a business or establish their company, expressing appreciation just makes business sense and sets you apart from those who forget to send these all-important thank you letters.
+While it might seem like a simple gesture, it can really go a long way in building meaningful and long-lasting business relationships.
+We all like to feel appreciated and a thank you note is one of the best ways to do so.

 Thank you letters are a great way to stay in contact, keep the door open for future work and also create opportunities for referrals.
-91 percent of clients say they’d be happy to give referrals, so a few minutes of expressing appreciation can build trust and be a great start to a referral pipeline from a satisfied client.
+91 percent of clients say they’d be happy to give referrals, so a few minutes of expressing appreciation can build trust and be a great start to a referral pipeline from a satisfied client or customer.
+It also keep the communication flow going and they will more than likely be willing to help you out down the line.
+After all, what can be more important than maintaining a relationship with a valued and loyal customer, or one who always shares positive customer feedback?

 Be Specific About Your Thank You Message